admiralrua/Algorithms-illustrated-by-Python/preparation-01/c-c++.md

-# C/C++
+# \_notyet\_ C/C++

 This section will briefly summarise basic C++ knowledge that can be useful for the purpose of learning and practicing data structures and algorithms.
 Extensive reference to C++ can be found elsewhere.

+Later :)